Building Tasmania

-The Department of State Growth is a Tasmanian Government department responsible for fostering economic growth and creating job opportunities within the state.
+Building Tasmania (formerly the Department of State Growth) is a Tasmanian Government department responsible for fostering economic growth and creating job opportunities within the state.
 The department plays a vital role in supporting diverse and sustainable economic development, benefiting the Tasmanian community.
+On 2 July 2026, the department was renamed Building Tasmania.

 The department is led by its Secretary, Craig Limkin.
 Craig Limkin has extensive experience in public sector management, notably in New South Wales' Health and Treasury sectors.